vivarium-collective/vivarium-core/doc/guides/hierarchy.rst

 with a value that is a dictionary of :term:`schema keys`.

 ---------------
-Hierarhcy Paths
+Hierarchy Paths
 ---------------

-A hierarhcy in Vivarium is like a directory tree on a filesystem.
+A hierarchy in Vivarium is like a directory tree on a filesystem.
 In line with this analogy, we specify nodes in the hierarchy with paths.
 Each path is a tuple of node names (variable names or store names) relative to some other node.
 For example, in the topology from the